Startups bill hits speed bump in Senate

 “Once again, Republicans are manufacturing a fight instead of working with Democrats on bipartisan solutions to create jobs.”

-The legislation has been labeled by some of its backers as a way to help create jobs, and it is also supported by some major financial industry players including the New York Stock Exchange NYX.N.
+The legislation has been labeled by some of its backers as a way to help create jobs, and it is also supported by some major financial industry players including the New York Stock Exchange.

 It has fallen out of favor with some Senate Democrats, however, who fear the bill relaxes too many securities regulations and puts investors at risk.